kherz/pulseq-cest/pulseq-cest-sim/Readme.md

 MEX completed successfully.
 ```

+For more infos, have a look at the MATLAB [documentation](https://mathworks.com/help/matlab/call-mex-files-1.html) for mex files.

 ## Run example Z-spectrum simulation
 This package includes an example file to generate .seq files for a APTw Z-spectrum simulation.
 You can find that in the subfolder [example](example/WriteExamplePulseqSBBZSpectrum.m).
 Feel free to play around with various parameters to generate different saturation schemes.
 You can find more info in the subfolder [Readme](example/Readme.md).

 You can simulate the .seq file by running [Run_pulseq_cest_Simulation.m](Run_pulseq_cest_Simulation.m).
 The mex-function takes the pulseq .seq file and a struct with all relevant parameters as an input.
 All parameters are listed in the example MATLAB script as a member of the PMEX struct and shortly described here.

 ### Water Pool (mandatory)
+Water relaxation rates R1 = 1/T1 and R2 = 1/R2 are set here.

 ```Matlab
 PMEX.WaterPool.R1 = 1/1.3;     % Hz